Three drug arrests in Red Springs | Robesonian

-RED SPRINGS — An investigation into larcenies in the Mount Zion Church Road and Highway 71 North, Red Springs area has led to multiple arrests.
+RED SPRINGS — An investigation into larcenies in the Mount Zion Church Road and N.C.
+71 North, Red Springs area has led to multiple arrests.

-On Wednesday, Robeson County Sheriff’s Office Criminal Investigations Division and Drug Enforcement Division Investigators, executed a search warrant at 224 Mount Zion Church Road in Red Springs.
+On Wednesday, Robeson County Sheriff’s Office Criminal Investigations Division and Drug Enforcement Division Investigators executed a search warrant at 224 Mount Zion Church Road in Red Springs, according to a release from the sheriff’s office.
 During the course of the investigation and search, a quantity of fentanyl, cocaine, suboxone, marijuana, four firearms and drug paraphernalia were located and seized.

 Investigators also recovered tobacco products that were stolen during the recent breaking-and-entering of a convenience store and a stolen vehicle.

-“Brightly colored drugs were seized during this arrest” said Sheriff Burnis Wilkins.
-“As you will read in the attached link below, information regarding the dispersal of colorful drugs was released last week by the DEA.
+“Brightly colored drugs were seized during this arrest” said Sheriff Burnis Wilkins. “… Information regarding the dispersal of colorful drugs was released last week by the DEA.
 Drugs such as this are used to attract younger users.
 Drug dealers don’t care about the age of the person using their product, they are only concerned for themselves and their pocket.

 Lucius Locklear is out on bond on charges related to a homicide.
 In February 2017, Locklear was charged with first-degree murder, felony conspiracy to commit robbery with a dangerous weapon, kidnapping, robbery with a dangerous weapon, and discharging a firearm into an occupied vehicle.